delta-exchange/just-the-docs/docs/trading-guide/ADL.md

 and

-$$Position\  Leverage = Abs (Mark\  Price)/ (Mark\  Price - Bankruptcy\  Price)$$
+$$Position\  Leverage = Mark\  Price/ Abs(Mark\  Price - Bankruptcy\  Price)$$

 All open positions are ranked according to their ADL Ranking, with the position with the highest ADL Rank on top.
 Deleveraging starts from the top position and continues to deleverage the subsequent positions until all the leftover contracts from the Liquidation order which led to ADL are matched.

 You can gauge the likelihood of your position being selected as an ADL counterparty using the ADL Indicator.
-This indicator informs in which quintile your position falls when all open positions in your side (long or short) are sorted by $$Profit\%$$.
+This indicator informs in which quintile your position falls when all open positions in your side (long or short) are sorted by their ADL Ranks.
 Obviously, positions in the top (bottom) quintile are most (least) likely to get deleveraged.

  **ADL Example**